 If they were divided by main engines, we could distinguish:

-The operation of a car gives an example: the power taken from the crankshaft is used for traction and electricity production, the heat that is subtracted from the cylinders to heat the passenger compartment and the pressure of the exhaust gases to move the crankshaft. supercharger turbine The heat and pressure exploitation does not imply an increase in consumption, since they are remnants of the process of converting chemical energy to mechanical energy applied by the engine.
+The operation of a car gives an example: the power taken from the crankshaft is used for traction and the production of electricity, the heat that is extracted from the cylinders to heat the cabin and the pressure of the exhaust gases to move the crankshaft. turbocharger turbine.
+The heat and pressure exploitation does not imply an increase in consumption, since they are remnants of the process of conversion of chemical energy to mechanical energy applied by the engine.

-Its exploitation allows the transformation of the primary energy introduced (the fuel supplies chemical energy) into different forms of secondary energy produced (movement, heat).
+Its exploitation allows transforming the primary energy introduced (the fuel supplies chemical energy) into different forms of secondary energy produced (movement, heat).
 A system that operates from cogeneration is called a co-generator.

-L ' thermal energy can be used for industrial or environmental conditioning use (heating, cooling).
+Thermal energy can be used for industrial or environmental conditioning (heating, cooling).

-Cogeneration is carried out in particular thermoelectric plants, where hot water or steam and / or process fumes are recovered, produced by a primary engine powered by fossil fuel (natural gas, fuel oil, etc.) or non-organic fuels. fossils (biomass, biogas, synthesis gas or other): this generates significant energy savings compared to the separate production of electricity (through generation in the power plant) and thermal energy (through the traditional thermal power plant) .
+Cogeneration is carried out in private thermoelectric plants, where hot water or steam and / or process fumes are recovered, produced by a primary engine powered by fossil fuel (natural gas, fuel oil, etc.) or non-organic fuels. fossils (biomass, biogas, syngas or other): this generates significant energy savings compared to the separate production of electricity (through generation in the power plant) and thermal energy (through the traditional thermal plant) .